 Recovery from surgery

 When the patient awakes from surgery, he or she will have in place a splint on the outside of the nose, and possibly a splint on the inside of the nose as well.
 The first 2 days are typically spent with the patient taking it easy at home.
-Bruising and swelling may last for several days and most patients return to work by one week.
-Soreness and swelling may be worse in the morning, and are significantly reduced by sleeping with the head of bed elevated on extra pillows.
+Bruising and swelling may last for several days and most patients return to work in one week.
+Soreness and swelling may be worse in the morning and are significantly reduced by sleeping with the head of the bed elevated on extra pillows.
 Pain relievers help with post-operative soreness.
 One week after surgery, the patient returns to the clinic for removal of the splints.

 Is rhinoplasty covered by insurance?

 Insurance may cover rhinoplasty if it is performed for medical or reconstructive reasons.
 It does not cover rhinoplasty for cosmetic improvement.
 Dr. Chiu-Collins can assess your nose, and help you find out if you are eligible for any insurance coverage.

 Dr. Chiu-Collins is widely considered by her patients to offer the best nose surgery in San Francisco.
 Please contact us today to schedule your rhinoplasty consultation.

 What is Rhinoplasty?
 Rhinoplasty is a very prevalent form of plastic surgery that involves the reshaping of the nose by modifying the underlying… Read More